2018 California Wildfire Costs To Exceed $9 Billion

 That same day, the Woolsey Fire burned through parts of Southern California.
 It spread through Los Angeles and Ventura counties, burning 96,949 acres.
 Three people were killed and 1,643 buildings were destroyed.
 The fire was contained in 13 days.

-Given that many of these homes, businesses and structures were covered by insurance, you can imagine that insurance companies will paying a pretty penny to homeowners looking to rebuild.
-In fact, the total costs could top $9 billion and reach as high as $13 billion.
+Given that many of these homes, businesses, and structures were covered by insurance, you can imagine that insurance companies will pay a pretty penny to homeowners looking to rebuild.
+In fact, the total costs could top $9 billion and reach as high as $13 billion

 Business interruption losses were also included in the estimates, as well as demand surge.
 This refers to the extra costs associated with increased labor, materials and services due to increased demand after a catastrophe.
 Not included in the estimates are losses to uninsured structures, losses to infrastructure and land, lost adjustment expenses and losses due to indirect business interruption.